 By means of exempted fishing permits (EFPs) National Marine Fisheries Service “may authorize, for limited testing, public display, data collection, exploratory fishing, compensation fishing, conservation engineering, health and safety surveys, environmental cleanup, and/or hazard removal purposes, the target or incidental harvest of species managed under an FMP or fishery regulations that would otherwise be prohibited” (50 CFR 600.745(b)).

-The Council reviews applications for EFPs and makes recommendations on their issuance based on the schedule described in Council Operating Procedure 20 (COP 20).
+The Council reviews applications for EFPs for highly migratory species and makes recommendations on their issuance based on the schedule described in Council Operating Procedure 20 (COP 20).
 According to COP 20 the Council accepts EFP applications each year at its June meeting for initial review and public comment.
 The Council may ask for revisions to the application or further clarification about the proposed activity.
 The Council then makes a final recommendation to NMFS on EFP issuance at its September meeting.

 EFP applications must include the following information: